BSc (Hons) (York), MSc (Nottingham), PhD (Nottingham), UoN 30 credits of PGCHE (2001-current) (Nottingham PGCHE (30 credits) )

 Rows per Page:

-Dr Chris James Carter is a University of Nottingham and Lord Dearing Award-winning lecturer with extensive teaching experience at undergraduate, postgraduate, doctoral, full-time MBA and Executive MBA levels (UK and Singapore).
+Dr Chris James Carter is a University of Nottingham and two-time Lord Dearing Award-winning lecturer with extensive teaching experience at undergraduate, postgraduate, doctoral, full-time MBA and Executive MBA levels (UK and Singapore).
 Chris' teaching spans the topics of entrepreneurial creativity, digital identity and reputation management, digital marketing, entrepreneurship, research methods and ethics, and professional research skills.

 Chris has developed experience of delivering content-driven, teacher-centred models of lecturing, as well as interactive student-centred, learning-driven models through the delivery of seminars, mentoring, and professional development workshops.
 Through these approaches he aims to enhance student experience by encouraging student-lecturer interaction, developing critical thinking skills through group discussion and personal reflection, and providing timely, constructive feedback.